 Here you will find life-changing approaches to liberate you from old patterns and to set you more firmly on the path of your Soul going forward.

-From Counseling to Hypnotherapy, to Integrative Healing approaches that can deepen and further empower your process, to Soul Work and Workshops, you can discover which of these approaches resonates most deeply with you.
+From Hypnotherapy to Life Coaching to Integrative Healing approaches, that can deepen and further empower your process, to Soul Work and Workshops, you can discover which of these approaches resonates most deeply with you.

 I work well with people of all ethnicities, lifestyles, and faiths, and with those who do not embrace a formal faith.